A Signal Propagation Perspective for Pruning Neural Networks at Initialization: Gradients in terms of Jacobians

 where $\rmJ^{l,K}=\partial \rvx^K/\partial \rvx^l$ is the Jacobian from layer $l$ to the output and $\otimes$ is the Kronecker product. \item additionally, for linear networks, \ie, when $\phi$ is the identity:

-where $\rmJ^{0,l-1} = \partial \rvx^{l-1}/\partial \rvx^0$ is the Jacobian from the input to layer $l-1$ and $\rva\in\R^{N}$ is the constant term that does not depend on $\rvx^0$. \end{tight_enumerate} \end{pro} \begin{proof} The proof is based on a simple algebraic manipulation of the chain rule.
-However, we give it here for completeness.
-From the chain rule, the gradient of the loss with respect to the weight matrix $\rmW^l$ can be written as:
+where $\rmJ^{0,l-1} = \partial \rvx^{l-1}/\partial \rvx^0$ is the Jacobian from the input to layer $l-1$ and $\rva\in\R^{N}$ is the constant term that does not depend on $\rvx^0$. \end{tight_enumerate} \end{P1} \begin{proof} The proof is based on a simple algebraic manipulation of the chain rule.
+The gradient of the loss with respect to the weight matrix $\rmW^l$ can be written as:

 Here, the gradient $\partial \rvy/\partial \rvx$ is represented as a matrix of dimension $\rvy$-size $\times$ $\rvx$-size.
 For gradients with respect to matrices, their vectorized from is used.
 Notice,